liblit/demangle-mode/README.md

 [File](https://www.gnu.org/software/emacs/manual/html_node/emacs/File-Variables.html)
 and
 [directory](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html)
-variables allow turning on demangling more selectively.
-For example, `-*- eval: (demangle-mode 1) -*-` anywhere on the first line of a file will turn on `demangle-mode` for that file only.
+variables allow selective activation.
+For example, `-*- eval:
+(demangle-mode 1) -*-` anywhere on the first line of a file will turn on `demangle-mode` for that file only.
 To activate demangling for all LLVM assembly files in a specific directory, save the following text as `.dir-locals.el` in that same directory:

 ```elisp
 ((llvm-mode